Welcome!

 The MSOP program utilizes rolling admission, which means we evaluate applications as they are received, versus waiting to evaluate all applications after a hard deadline.
 We will continue to evaluate applications until we've filled all the slots for our incoming class.
 Students are accepted to enter the MSOP tracks based on competencies, prerequisites, and necessary coursework.
 The sooner you submit an application, the sooner you will be evaluated for acceptance.

 The application process starts with the submission of the application and all the associated documentation and recommendations.
-Once these materials are received and evaluated an interview will be scheduled.
-Once the interview is completed, the interview responses and the application packet will be presented to the department admissions committee for review and voting.
+Once the secondary application and these materials are received and evaluated an interview will be scheduled.
+After the interview is completed, the interview responses and the application packet will then be presented to the department admissions committee for review and voting.

-• All applicants must apply directly through LLU.
+• All applicants must apply directly through OPCAS.

-• O&P Applicants will need to complete the LLU application process.
+• All Applicants will also need to complete a secondary LLU application.
+That application is free.

 Contact the O&P department directly: